Connecting policymakers and researchers

 2. Policy brief guide and animation to help researchers understand the science policy interface: to help researchers learn more about the science/policy interface and begin the journey of translating their work for a policy audience, intern Dr McKerchar has developed resources for preparing a policy brief (in A3, with animated guide, examples and a template) and a short video animation.
 The animation, particularly aimed at PhD students and early career researchers, highlights the challenging and complex journey of connecting with policy.

-3. Workshop connecting researchers and policymakers: The Office is hosting a series of events to offer opportunities for researchers and policymakers to connect in an informal workshop setting.
-The focal point of these events is to bridge the gap between evidence and policy by cultivating robust relationships and fostering enduring collaborations.
-These interactive workshops bring together Chief Science Advisors (CSAs), policymakers, and researchers for discussion of the power of relationships in evidence-based policy.
+3. Workshop connecting researchers and policymakers: The Office hosted a series of events to offer opportunities for researchers and policymakers to connect in an informal workshop setting.
+The focal point of these events was to bridge the gap between evidence and policy by cultivating robust relationships and fostering enduring collaborations.
+These interactive workshops brought together Chief Science Advisors (CSAs), policymakers, and researchers for discussion of the power of relationships in evidence-based policy.

 Some other helpful resources from Aotearoa New Zealand: